-The Chart Logic Bus Timing function displays bus data values as an analog waveform (like a D/A conversion).
+The Chart Logic Bus Timing function (available with the DSOX3ADVMATH advanced math measurements license) displays bus data values as an analog waveform (like a D/A conversion).
 When the bus value is transitioning, the function output is the bus's last stable state.

-Figure 19 Example of Chart Logic Bus Timing
+Figure 18 Example of Chart Logic Bus Timing